cwilling/pvc/README.md

 ```
 Our code strategy is now pretty clear: download the current listing of versions and extract the version number from each line into an array which we then then sort to determine the newest available version.

 First find the file _template-pvcWatcher-newtype.js_ and copy it with a new name to the directory ~/.local/share/pvc/.
+The new module's filename should be _pvcWatcher-vlc.js_.
 Open the new file with the editor of your choice.
 Note that there are 4 parts of the file where lines begin with `//!!!!` which indicate the items that need to be edited.
 The first item is setting the _reqpath_ variable; this is the last part of the url used previously for the _wget_ command above, in this case `pub/videolan/vlc/`.
 Therefore change the existing _reqpath_ definition to:
 ```
     var reqpath = 'pub/videolan/vlc/';
 ```